 Generally, keywords can be broken down into tiers.

-At the top tier, you have the most important keywords for your business.
+At the top tier of target keywords, you have the most important keywords for your business.
 This tier includes the “Dallas Landscaping” level of keyword; shorter, more straightforward, highly evocative of your business, and with high competition.
 Targeting it alone would be very narrow but potentially effective.
 However, competition means it’s challenging to rank, so it becomes more of an all-or-nothing keyword to target.
 Tracking them is very important.

-A tier below that, you have your high-value secondary keywords.
+A tier below that for target keywords, you have your high-value secondary keywords.
 These would be keywords like “lawn care,” or “landscaping ideas,” or “landscaping cost.”
 They’re highly relevant and highly valuable to target because users are specifically looking for information you can provide.
 These are often the best possible keywords to target since they’re narrower than the primary keyword but have better returns.
 A site can target many of these, but usually, you want to focus on the top 10-15 of them.

 Sound Complex?
 Let Us Handle It